garydhami/OMIS_482_Project/README.md

 What is the most popular genre?
 Is there a correlation between popularity and release date Is there a correlation between how successful a movie is and their production company?
+Is there a correlation between movie rating and revenue collection?
 ```{r}
 movies_project_ %>%
   group_by(revenue) %>%